Watch Out for Strange Text Messages Seeking Personal Information

 don't respond to suspicious texts from unfamiliar numbers

-Other common spam text messages may use the promise of free gifts or product offers to get you to reveal personal information.
-This can lead to unwanted charges on your cell phone bill—or worse, identity theft.
+Other common messages may use the promise of free gifts or product offers to get you to reveal personal information.
+Sometimes the messages may claim you have won a prize.

 illegal unsolicited messages

 It's illegal to send unsolicited commercial email messages to wireless devices, including cell phones and pagers, unless the sender gets your permission first.
 It's also illegal to send unsolicited text messages from an auto-dialer — equipment that stores and dials phone numbers using a random or sequential number generator.

 The two exceptions to this law are: 1) transactional or relationship types of messages.
 If a company has a relationship with you, it can send you things like statements or warranty information, and 2) non-commercial messages.
 This includes political surveys or fundraising messages.